 For those not familiar with the term, “SBAR” stands for Situation, Background, Assessment, Recommendation.
 Originally designed by the US Navy as a communication technique, today SBAR is used by hospitals and care facilities around the world as a simple yet effective way to standardize communication.

 Nurse Faculty Partner Summit

 One issue the task force identified early on was the need to create a broader awareness of the difficulties recruiting and retaining nurse educators.
-The task force hosted a free Nurse Faculty Partner Summit in August 2016 to bring together nursing programs, human resources personnel, administrators and other key stakeholders to discuss nurse faculty shortages.
+The task force hosted a free summit in August 2016 to bring together nursing programs, human resources personnel, administrators and other key stakeholders to discuss nurse educator shortages.

 Attended by representatives from 20+ nursing programs in Oregon, the summit was an interactive morning of sharing best practices, discussing current challenges and thinking about future solutions.

 Thank you to summit sponsors Lane Community College, Linn-Benton Community College Nursing Alumni Association, Linfield College, Oregon Center for Nursing, and Portland Community College.